Grassroots Change In BC Wine Industry

 - Social Equity - Workforce, Neighbours and Community

-For wineries, outcomes and activities are defined for:
+For wineries, outcomes and criteria are defined for:

 - Water Efficiency and Conservation